The Rundown

 - Perfect nutrient values for a growing Boston Terrier puppy

-- Great puppy-specific additions to assist in healthy growth
+- Puppy-specific nutrients to assist in proper growth and development

 CONS